zzzprojects/learn-orm/tutorials/ef-core-with-android/add-crud-functionality.md

 }
 ```

-It will assign the selected customer record to the **BindingContext** of the **CustomerDetail page.
+It will assign the selected customer record to the `BindingContext` of the **CustomerDetail** page.

-Let’s run your application and tap the last record we added to the database and you will see the same information that we have entered earlier.
+Let's run your application and tap the last record we added to the database and you will see the same information that we have entered earlier.

 <img src="images/add-crud-5.png">

-Now let’s change the name from **Mark** to **Mark Henry** in both **Name** and **Description** fields.
+Now let's change the name from **Mark** to **Mark Henry** in both **Name** and **Description** fields.

 <img src="images/add-crud-7.png">

-The **Save** button functionality is already implemented which will insert in case of new customer record and update if the customer record is already available in the database.
+The **Save** button functionality is already implemented which will insert in case of a new customer record and update if the customer record is already available in the database.
 Now press the **Save** button and you will see the updated customer record.

 <img src="images/add-crud-8.png">